Contact us

 4

-Throughout the entire journey, we will arrange for two guides to accompany you at all times.
-One is an English-speaking guide responsible for coordinating your overall itinerary.
-Not only is he fluent in English, but he also has extensive expertise in the field of ecology.
-He also possesses a wealth of knowledge about history and Chinese culture.
-Additionally, we will provide you with a local animal expert from the Qinghai-Tibet Plateau who is well-versed in the fauna of the region, has extensive experience in tracking Snow Leopards, and increases the chances of encountering Snow Leopards and other wildlife.
+Throughout the entire trip, we will arrange for two tour leaders to accompany you at all times.
+One is an English-speaking guide responsible for coordinating your overall itinerary; not only is he fluent in spoken English, but he also possesses profound expertise in the field of ecology, as well as extensive knowledge of history and Chinese culture.
+In addition, we will provide you with a local animal expert from the Qinghai-Tibet Plateau who is intimately familiar with the region’s wildlife and has extensive experience in tracking snow leopards, thereby increasing your chances of encountering snow leopards and other wild animals.

 5